Designing Underactuated Graspers with Dynamically Variable Geometry Using Potential Energy Map Based Analysis: METHODS

 \section{METHODS}

-We first discuss the assumed grasper model.
-We then describe how the configuration of the fingers can be determined for any object-grasper position, and how this is related to energy.
+In this section, we first discuss the assumed gripper model.
+We then describe how the configuration of the fingers can be determined for any part-gripper position, and how this is related to energy.
 Finally, we discuss the construction of a given energy map.
-The method presented here for determining the potential energy of a given object-grasper configuration is specific for two-phalanx tendon-driven fingers, but the approach can be adapted based on the mechanism~\cite{birglen2007underactuated}.
-The analysis of the potential energy maps presented, specifically with regards to the custom manipulation metric \ref{sec: metric}, can be used for any grasper.
+The method presented here for determining the potential energy of a given part-gripper configuration is specific for two-phalanx tendon-driven fingers, and the approach can be adapted based on the mechanism~\cite{birglen2007underactuated}.
+The analysis of the potential energy maps presented can be used for any planar gripper.